Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experiential Evaluation

 \subsection{Experimental Conditions}

-To operationalize our experimental design, we selected three interpersonal interactions — object handover, fist bump, and high five—which together define the \textit{interaction type} factor.
-These gestures are brief, socially recognizable, and among the most feasible for replication with a robot.
-More complex interactions, such as hugging or handshaking, demand nuanced force modulation and physical adaptation that remain challenging for robotic systems to reproduce convincingly \cite{block2021six, knoop2017handshake}.
-By focusing on these “low-hanging fruit” interactions, this first implementation of ETHOS targets scenarios that balance social meaning with technical feasibility.
+Within the experiential evaluation, \textit{interaction type} was treated as an experimental factor with three categories: object handover, fist bump, and high five.
+These interactions were selected as they are brief, socially recognizable, and well suited to an ETHD approach.
+More complex interactions, such as hugging or handshaking, require nuanced force modulation and physical adaptation that remain challenging for robotic systems to reproduce convincingly \cite{block2021six, knoop2017handshake}.
+Evaluating \textit{interaction type} therefore allows us to assess both the suitability of the proposed approach for rendering interpersonal gestures and whether interaction-specific characteristics (e.g., contact form and location) meaningfully influence user experience, or whether the system generalizes across interaction classes.

-Each interaction was tested under three physicality conditions varying the behaviour of the robot in creating a physical interaction with a user:
+Each interaction was evaluated under three \textit{physicality conditions}, which varied the behaviour of the robot in producing physical contact:

-\begin{enumerate} \item \textit{No Physicality (NP)} interactions were purely virtual, providing no haptic feedback and establishing a baseline for interaction with a virtual character. \item \textit{Static Physicality (SP)} introduced stationary alignment of a physical prop with its virtual counterpart, creating a tangible contact point. \item \textit{Dynamic Physicality (DP)} extended the static condition by adding motion and impact behaviours common in human–human interaction \cite{strabala2013toward}.
-Inspired by the trajectory generation of Pan et al. \cite{FastHandovers}, the robot generates an initial midpoint trajectory toward the user’s hand on approach to the interaction and then blends this trajectory to their current hand position.
-This behaviour creates an interaction-specific contact point and more closely resembles the true (i.e., human-human) form of these interactions. \end{enumerate}
+\begin{enumerate} \item \textit{No Physicality (NP)} interactions were purely virtual, providing no haptic feedback and serving as a baseline for interaction with a virtual character. \item \textit{Static Physicality (SP)} introduced stationary alignment of a physical prop with its virtual counterpart, following the static control strategy described in Section~\ref{subsec:control}. \item \textit{Dynamic Physicality (DP)} extended the static condition by incorporating motion and impact behaviours commonly observed in human–human interaction \cite{strabala2013toward}.
+Following the dynamic control strategy outlined in Section~\ref{subsec:control}, this condition produces an interaction-specific contact point and more closely approximates the natural form of these gestures. \end{enumerate}

-With three interactions each with three physicality conditions, we chose to perform a mixed factorial design user study.
-Each participant performed one of the interactions (between-subjects) across the three physicality conditions (within-subjects).
+With three interaction types and three physicality conditions, we employed a mixed factorial study design.
+Each participant experienced a single interaction type (between-subjects) across all three physicality conditions (within-subjects).
+This design enabled evaluation of the main effects of \textit{interaction type} and \textit{physicality condition}, as well as their interaction effects.